QuickShop-Community/QuickShop-Hikari-Documents/docs/internal/database-schema.md

 ### `shops`

 This table is used to store shop to shop data mapping, so that shop ID will not change when shop data changes.
+Multiple `shop_id` can correspond to the same `data_id`.

 | Column Name | DataType                 | Default        | Description                     |
 | ----------- | ------------------------ | -------------- | ------------------------------- |